Kaja Kallas: Prime Minister of Estonia (2021–2024)

-Husband's business scandal
+Husband's business ties

 In August 2023, the media reported that Kallas's husband, Arvo Hallik, had a 24.9% share in the transportation company Stark Logistics, which had continued to transport raw materials to Russia following the Russian invasion of Ukraine, despite Kallas having previously called for Estonian companies to cease operations in Russia.
 The company had generated approximately €1.5 million in revenue from providing a transport service to a company operating in Russia since the beginning of the invasion.

 Kallas later admitted to her husband's share in the company, but denied wrongdoing on the part of herself or her husband and stated that the company's business in Russia was to assist an Estonian client, identified by the Estonian media as the company Metaprint, end its production in Russia, adding that "not a single euro, dollar or ruble" was spent in Russia as part of the activity.
 Media reported that Kallas had provided an undeclared €350,000 loan to her husband shortly after visiting Metaprint as prime minister in January 2022.
 Stark Logistics seconded Kallas's claim that the company's dealings in Russia were to assist an Estonian client end their production in the country, and that their work did not contribute to the Russian economy in any way nor did it violate Estonian law, as Kallas's government had prohibited only state-owned companies from working with Russia.
 The Estonian media has separately reported that Metaprint sold €17 million worth of goods to Russia between the start of the invasion in February 2022 and November 2022.
 Hallik's business partner Martti Lemendik later admitted in the Estonian media that the company had sold over $32 million in goods on the Russian market between February 2022 and August 2023.
 The company also collaborated with sanctioned individuals, such as Polish-sanctioned Sergei Kolesnikov.
 Hallik later stated that he would sell his shares in Stark Logistics.

-During the scandal prime minister Kallas was intensely criticised by leaders of the opposition, and the President of Estonia Alar Karis also stated his worry for seeing "the credibility of the Estonian state called into question, in its relations with its allies".
-Two public opinion polls conducted at the time showed that 57% and 69% of respondents, respectively, thought Kallas should resign due to the scandal.
+In context of her husband's activities prime minister Kallas was intensely criticised by leaders of the opposition, and the President of Estonia Alar Karis also stated his worry for seeing "the credibility of the Estonian state called into question, in its relations with its allies".
+Two public opinion polls conducted at the time showed that 57% and 69% of respondents, respectively, thought Kallas should resign due to the perceived scandal.
 Kallas continued to refuse to resign in September 2023, calling the controversy a "witch-hunt" by political opponents.